Shop-specific acts of sustainability per category:

 The Body Shop

-The Body Shop’s loyal customer bonuses can be donated to charity.
-Occasionally, the assortment includes products for which a part of the sales will be donated to charity.
-The Body Shop campaigns for various societal problems.
-In addition, The Body Shop participates in various charity raffles to help, for example, homeless dogs in Bulgaria.
+The bonuses of The Body Shop’s loyal customer program can be donated to charity.
+The Body Shop sells certain products of which a part of the sales is donated to a charity.
+The Body Shop also organises campaigns for varioius societal problems.
+In addition, The Body Shop participates in several charity raffles to help, e.g. homeless dogs in Bulgaria.

-Each Christmas, The Body Shop collects money for a different charity so that a proportion of the gifts customers purchase is donated directly to charity.
+The Body Shop collects money each Christmas for a different charity.
+Proportion of the gifts customers purchase from The Body Shop is donated directly to a charity.

 Clas Ohlson

 Clas Ohlson takes back empty ink cartridges.
-If you are a Club Clas member, you will get credit for the cartridges which can be utilised for in-shop purchases.
-Cals Ohlson also accepts lightbulbs, fluorescent tubes and small electronic devices for recycling.
+If you are a Club Clas member, you will get credit for the cartridges and you can use the credit for your in-shop purchases.
+Clas Ohlson also offers recycling services for lightbulbs, fluorescent tubes and small electronic devices.

 Elisa

 When you buy a new phone, Elisa gives you credit if you recycle your old phone.
-The credit varies on the basis of the condition and model of the old phone.
-Where possible, the phone will be refurbished and receive a new, happy owner.
-Phones that cannot be refurbished will be sent to partners who collect the raw materials from the phones.
+The credit varies based on the condition and model of the old phone.
+Where possible, the phone will be repaired and will receive a new, happy owner.
+Phones that cannot be repaired will be sent to Elisa’s partners who collect the raw materials from the phones.

 Emmy-myyntilaatikko

-Emmy is Finland’s largest second-hand online shop and turn-key sales service for brand clothing.
-Jumbo has Emmy-boxes in the following locations:
+Emmy is Finland’s largest second-hand online shop for brand clothing.
+Jumbo has an Emmy-box in the following location:

 Emotion